 Take Your Nursing Education to the Next Level

 Are you ready to take your nursing career to the next level?
-Add a new degree to your RN with our Holistic Nursing Bachelor Completion Program at our New York Campus.
+Add a new degree to your RN with our Holistic Nursing Bachelor Completion Program.

 As healthcare continues to grow and change in the U.S., the demand for nurses with an advanced degree continues to grow.
 With an RN to our bachelor’s degree, you will learn new skills that you can immediately apply in the workplace.

 Consider some of the benefits of becoming an RN with a holistic background:

 - Use the methods you believe in: from therapeutic massage techniques to an array of natural healing modalities with Chinese medicine principles.

 - Work in conjunction with doctors, sports trainers, and physical therapists.

 - Choose from a variety of workplace settings like hospitals, private practices, public service, and more.

 - Incorporate a full circle approach to healthcare that involves the mind and spirit as well as the body.

 - Offer patients a range of healing options for each ailment.